Jonahlahona/Dualsense-Chord-Keeper/README.md

 <img src="images/Notification_Window.png" alt="Notification">

 ### Configuration
 Though a little odd, most of the features you need to customize the position and look.
-The horizontal and vertical sliders should be allow you to fix the position of the notification pretty decently.
+The horizontal and vertical sliders should allow you to adjust the position of the notification to better suit your preference.

 <img src="images/Config_Window.png" alt="Config" width="500">